-The project site is in an urban unzoned area with no wildlands located in the vicinity of the project site.
-In addition, the project site is not located within a designated high or very high fire hazard severity zone, near state responsibility areas, or lands classified as very high fire hazard severity zones.
-The project site is located in a Local Responsibility Area (LRA) and is served by the Ceres Consolidated Fire District.
+The project site is in a non-urbanized area and is located within a designated Moderate Fire Hazard Severity Zone (MFHSZ).
+The project site is served by the Oakdale Rural Fire Protection District.
 The project was referred to the District, and no response was received.
+However, the project will have to meet the local and CalFire standards associated with MFHSZ.
+The project was referred to Stanislaus Fire Prevention Bureau who responded that the proposed map showing the 20-foot fire access is acceptable but the existing 12-foot all-weather road will need to be widened to a 20-foot-wide all-weather surface road if a new structure is ever built on the remainder parcel and that all new structures shall meet State Responsible Area (SRA) standards.
 The project terrain is relatively flat.
-Access will be provided from the Collins Road.
-If approved, each parcel could be improved with one single-family dwelling, one accessory dwelling unit, and one junior accessory dwelling unit in accordance with the R-A zoning district.
-If future construction were to occur, the Ceres Consolidated Fire District will review the project site for adequate emergency vehicle access as part of the building permit process for future development of each parcel.
+Access will be provided via County-maintained Morrison Road.
+If approved, each parcel will be able to maintain up to one single-family dwelling, one accessory dwelling unit (ADU), and one junior accessory dwelling unit (JADU) in accordance with the A-2 zoning district.
+If future construction were to occur, the Oakdale Rural Fire Protection District will review the project site for adequate emergency vehicle access as part of the building permit process for future development of each parcel.

 No construction or grading is proposed as part of this request.
-All future structures will be required to be constructed in accordance with Chapter 7A of the most current adopted version of the California Building Code and California Residential Code.
-No significant impacts to the project site's or surrounding environment's wildfire risk is anticipated as a result of this project.
-Accordingly, the potential impacts to wildfire is considered to be consistent with those evaluated in the GPU EIR.
+All future structures will be required to be constructed in accordance with the most current adopted version of the California Building Code, California Residential Code, and in compliance with local and State fire standards.
+Accordingly, the potential impacts to wildfire are considered to be consistent with those evaluated in the GPU EIR.

-References: Application Materials; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation1.
+References: Referral response from Stanislaus County Fire Prevention, dated December 23, 2021; Application Materials; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation1.

 XXI.
-MANDATORY FINDINGS OF SIGNIFICANCE Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Does the project have the potential to substantially degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory?
-X b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects.) х c) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly? х
+MANDATORY FINDINGS OF SIGNIFICANCE Significant Impact Not Substantial Consistent Project Identified New with GPU Impact by GPU EIR Information EIR a) Does the project have the potential to substantially degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining v levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict X the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory? b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the ("Cumulatively considerable" means that the incremental effects of a project are considerable when х viewed in connection with the effects of past projects, ^ the effects of other current projects, and the effects of probable future projects.) c) Does the project have environmental effects which will cause substantial adverse effects on human X beings, either directly or indirectly?